Kovai Subri: Muruga Ganam

 During his years in prison, Subri composed a collection of 426 devotional songs named Muruga Ganam in praise of Lord Muruga.
 Muruga Ganam was first published in 1980, and a CD was later released by Bharatiya Vidya Bhavan in 2011.

 Political career

 As a member of the Congress Party, Kovai Subri served as the Municipal Chairman of Coimbatore Municipality from 1938 to 1942.
 During his tenure, he was instrumental in creating the Gandhi Park in the RS Puram area of the city.
 He was later elected as the MLA of the Coimbatore City Constituency from 1947 to 1952.

 Subri later joined the Liberal Swatantra Party when it was launched by Rajaji in 1959.

 Personal life

 On 14 November 1926, at the age of 28, Subri married Kamala (Kamalammal), the daughter of A. Natesa Iyer an advocate-cum teacher from Pollachi.
 Kamala joined Subri in his acts of civil disobedience and was arrested in 1930 along with their six-month-old daughter.
-Subri and Kamla died in 1993 exactly a week from each other.
+Subri and Kamala died in 1993 exactly a week from each other.